 How Job Seekers Can Find Decision Makers through Twitter

-Many hiring managers maintain Twitter accounts.
+Many hiring managers maintain Twitter accounts to recruit job seekers.
 Following these managers on Twitter, reading what they have to say, and then ultimately interacting with them can put you ahead of the other candidates for a job.

 When people have Twitter accounts, they often link those accounts to their LinkedIn accounts.
 So you’re smart to check the profile of any hiring managers you find on LinkedIn.
 Also pay careful attention to the blue-shaded area at the top of their LinkedIn profile.

-If a hiring manager has linked a Twitter account to his or her LinkedIn profile, you can see it there in the blue box.
-Just look for the Twitter line to access a link to that person’s Twitter account; this line is usually located just before the Public Profile line.
+If a hiring manager has linked a Twitter account to his or her LinkedIn profile, you can see it there in the gray Contact Info area.
+Just look for the Twitter line to access a link to that person’s Twitter account.

 Follow this person and read her tweets for a week before trying to engage with her.
 Listen first, talk second.
 Her bio or picture should clue you in on whether she’s the right person.